Alliedium/awesome-kubernetes/README.md

 ```

-You should see all the files for created backups.
+You should see all the files for created backups (you can also view them via [console](https://s3.console.aws.amazon.com/s3/home)).

 #### Cleaning actions